 This reflexology parlour is seriously Insta-worthy!
 With beautiful decor that immediately transports you back to 1940s China, it’s the perfect place to unwind and take a break from the hustle and bustle of TST.
 Its foot massage (from $168) promises to stimulate natural healing from within, all at a purse-friendly price.

 You might have already heard of Yuen Massage – its glowing reviews have attracted tourists and locals alike!
-If you’re going for the first time, take advantage of the special price and go for the “Ancient Oriental” foot reflexology and rose petal foot bath session (first time price: $198, general: $268).
+If you’re going for the first time, take advantage of the special price and go for the “Ancient Oriental” foot reflexology and rose petal foot bath session ($268).
 If you’ve been before, then time your next visit to take advantage of the happy hour offer.

 Indulgent Foot Massages